We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cover the area with a bandage.

 - Wait 24 hours and check for irritation.
-If you aren’t experiencing any redness, swelling, or other irritation, it should be safe to apply elsewhere.
+If you aren’t experiencing any redness or discoloration, swelling, or other irritation, it should be safe to apply elsewhere.

-If you pass the patch test, follow the oil’s application instructions closely.
+If your patch test does not show irritation, follow the oil’s application instructions closely.
 Only apply as much as the label advises, and keep the substance away from your urinary opening.
 Don’t apply more than the label directs.

 Most importantly, don’t introduce oils into your sex life without asking your partner’s consent first.
 The oil can expose them to potential allergies and side effects, too.
 If possible, have them do a patch test before you decide to do a full application.